 Do some online browsing for houses that fit your criteria.
 Look for some exact or similar matches in your area.
 Pay attention to the asking price and take away about thirty percent of that.
 This will give you a rough estimate of how much building your home will cost if you opt to be your own general contractor.
 However, if you wish to hire someone to be your general contractor, you will only subtract 10 percent.

 Get a contract for blueprints to be drafted and calculate this cost into your total.
 This cost will vary, depending on where you are located and the drafter you choose to hire.

 Add in the labor costs for the plumber, landscaper, builder, and electrician- which will require you to get written bids from them.
 A solid contactor will assist you with choosing the right materials for building and finalizing your plans.
 This is usually the most important cost of building a new home.

 Consider how much the building materials are going to cost you.
-Feel free to shop around to various suppliers in your area.
+For example, feel free to shop around for various suppliers of tools like plasma cutting tables in your area.
 Also be sure to add in the cost for finishing touches such as appliances, fixtures, and even furniture.

 Make sure to include the cost of the land you want to purchase and build your home on.
 Don’t forget the costs of inspections, permits, grading your lot, road construction, and connecting your utilities.

 Add together all of the above amounts.
 This will give you a rough estimate of what it will cost you to build your own house.